PAAT Training — How It Works

-Aged 18 or over, you’ll have taken lessons for a year, or attended an introductory course and spent some time on the Association’s Recreational Course.
+Aged 18 or over, you’ll have taken lessons for a year, or attended an introductory course and spent some time on the Association’s Exploring Our Practice course.

 As an alternative to lessons, you may have attended a course run by PAAT members in a college or university.

 The PAAT Training Course is based in Birmingham and will take you four years to complete.